Scams and identity theft

 What to do if you believe you have had your identity stolen or been the victim or identity theft

 If you believe your identity has been stolen it can be very upsetting and difficult to sort out.
 You should contact your bank, credit card company and the police via ActionFraud as soon as possible to let them know the situation.
-Come and speak to an adviser for advice and support.
+You can contact Victim First; their services are free and confidential, they can provide emotional and practical support to help you cope and recover.
+You can also contact us for advice and support.